 Sebago Lake Trips

 For more experienced anglers, looking for bigger fish, we offer a Sebago Lake Togue (Laketrout) excursion.
 We primarily jig with the aid of electronics in search of large togue.
-Ice conditions can be extremely variable and we limit these to two people, total cost is $200 per person.
-All bait and tackle included.
+Ice conditions can be extremely variable, so some flexibility for these trips is best.

 What you'll need to bring: